rodolforuizmorales/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: seeb development
     text: >
-      Seeb Development is an indie startup founded with a passion for using technology to make a difference in the lives of those who need it most.
+      Seeb Development is an indie startup founded in the middle of the jungle in Merida, Yucatan, Mexico with a passion for using technology to make a difference in the lives of those who need it most.
 With over two years of experience, we’ve dedicated ourselves to developing free, high-quality applications that cater to the needs of underprivileged communities in Latin America and beyond.
     actions:
       - label: Get started
         altText: ''